Global rankings: where Switzerland gets good marks – and where it could do better

 Are Swiss universities victims of their success?

 Swiss universities’ reputation for excellence, international environment and relatively low tuition fees attracts a large number of foreign graduates.
 They now account for roughly a third of all enrolments.
 The percentage of foreign graduates in Switzerland is higher than in other OECD member statesExternal link.
-Some institutions are thus considering capping numbers and increasing tuition fees.
+Some institutions are considering capping numbers and increasing tuition fees.

 Global business powerhouse